aberrant

 How to Remember aberrant

-Think of 'aberrant' as 'a bear ran' — picture a bear running in a crowded city, which is highly unusual and deviates from the norm.
+Think of 'a bear ran'—a bear running through a city would be highly unusual and deviant from the norm!

 Synonyms for aberrant